 - Credit insurance — Also known as payment protection or loan repayment insurance, pays your loans for you after losing your job.

 Most states take unemployment insurance out of your employer’s taxes as you work.
-You must have earned enough income to meet the criteria for an unemployment insurance claim.
-Your state determines this by looking at your wages within recent quarters and calculating whether those wages meet its minimum threshold.
+You must have earned enough income to meet the criteria for an unemployment claim.
+Your state determines this by looking at your wages in recent quarters and calculating whether those wages meet the minimum threshold.

-States vary in the calculations used and if you’re denied because of the primary method, a secondary method may be used to see if you’re eligible.
-Its calculations also determine how much benefit you receive each week and for how long.
+The minimum income required is different for each state and may be calculated differently by state.
+These calculations also determine how much benefit you receive each week and for how long.
 Most states will pay out up to 12 or 14 weeks.